autocrossblog/autocrossblog.github.io/_posts/2010-08-15-project240z-lives-again.md

 permalink: project240z-lives-again
 image:
 categories: [ 240z, videogames ]
+description: Explore the thrilling rebirth of Project240z in a web-based video game.
+Experience automotive legend online!
 ---

 Yes, it's true folks, the Project240z lives again!
 Check out the latest incarnation!

 (image removed as it no longer works)

 So what if it is in a web based video game.